 Major

-Teams may bat the entire roster (Continuous Batting Order)
+Teams may bat the entire roster (Continuous Batting Order) with Carmichael vs Carmichael teams.
+During Interleague games, teams will bat 9 players.

 Using the same batting order throughout the game

 If a player arrives after the start of play and is identified on the official line-up card